"Oh, life is a glorious

 Explain his own beginning, or his end?”

 How did we manage to find out so much about atoms and oceans and planets and stars—yet so little about the mechanics of minds?
-Thus Newton discovered just three simple laws that described the motions of all sorts of objects; Maxwell uncovered just four more laws that explained all electro-magnetic events; then Einstein reduced all those and more into yet smaller formulas.
-All this came from the success of those physicists’ quest: to find simple explanations for things that seemed, at first, to be highly complex.
+Thus Newton discovered just three simple laws that described the motions of all sorts of objects, Maxwell uncovered just four more that explained all electro-magnetic events—and Einstein then reduced all those laws into yet smaller formulas.
+All this came from the success of those physicists’ quest: to find simple explanations for things that, at first, seemed extremely complex.

 Then, why did the sciences of the mind make less progress in those same three centuries?
 I suspect that this was largely because most psychologists mimicked those physicists, by looking for equally compact solutions to questions about mental processes.
 However, that strategy never found small sets of laws that accounted for, in substantial detail, any large realms of human thought.
 So this book will embark on the opposite quest: to find more complex ways to depict mental events that seem simple at first!